mechagomizilla/RE_Style-Restyling-MyAnimeList-in-Another-CSS/README.md

 Blue: https://myanimelist.net/mangalist/Insanitium?status=7

-Orange: https://myanimelist.net/animelist/TheBatman11?status=7 (It's my friend's list and he may tweak or break the colour scheme without warning.)
+Orange: https://myanimelist.net/animelist/TheBatman11?status=7 (It's my friend's list and he may tweak or break the colour scheme without a warning.
+I'll replace the styles I'm not using with screenshots eventually.)